Return to The Definitive RCT Reference Guide homepage

 Uniform = (Yellow) Color can be changed

-Vandals will not cause vandalism if within [NOT TESTED] 3 squares of a Security Guard.
-It has not yet been tested whether not having any Security Guards may affect the games algorithm, so "the prudent approach is to hire one (roving) Security Guard as soon as you open a new park {s}" (and besides, there is a random chance he may be in the right place to deter some vandal).
+Vandals while still remaining angry will not cause vandalism if within the tile a Security Guard occupies, or if wihin a square of 6 tiles radius extending beyond a Security Guards current tile location.
+It has not yet been tested whether not having any Security Guards may affect the games algorithm, so "the prudent approach is to hire one freerange Security Guard as soon as you open a new park {s}" (and besides, there is a random chance he may be in the right place to deter some vandal).
 One Security Guard for every 100 people should cover your park adequately {s}.

-Vandals only damage benches, garbage cans, and lights, so if you have these items consentrated in only one area, it would be a good idea to have your Security Guard put on a patrol covering just that area.
+Vandals only damage benches, litter bins, and lights, so if you have these objects consentrated in only one area, it would be a good idea to have your Security Guard put on a patrol covering just that area (remember that a major contributor to the creation of a Vandal is the concentration of litter/vomit on the ground, a situation tht can be rectified by a Handyman).

 If a guest becomes tired in the rear of the park, he may fail to find his way out due to his sleepiness (guests will select any footpath without a no-entry sign heading in the direction of the park exit, even if a path leading in that direction is actually a dead end or ultimately leads away from the park exit), and this may lead to him getting mad about his predicament and cause him to resort to vandalism (which will drag your Park Rating down) {s}.
 Boring paths and paths which have the potential of confusing guests attempting to leave the park, especially if they are situated far from the park exit, are good candidates for security guard patrol areas.